Stuart Varney: Fox Business Network

 Varney currently co-hosts Varney & Co. on the Fox Business Network, which airs from 9:00 a.m. to noon ET every weekday.
-The show is also co-hosted by Lauren Simonetti, Susan Li and Ashley Webster.
+The show is also co-hosted by Lauren Simonetti, Madison Alworth, Lydia Hu, Susan Li and Ashley Webster.
 He is also a regular panel member on the Fox Business program Cashin' In.

 Varney has appeared on and guest-hosted "Your World with Neil Cavuto."
-Varney joined Fox News in 2004.